saylesss88/nix-book/src/installation/encrypted_manual.md

   time.timeZone = "America/New_York";

-# Change me to your chosen username (i.e. change nixos to your username)
+# Change me to your chosen username (i.e. change nixosUser to your username)
-  users.users.nixos = {
+  users.users.nixosUser = {
     isNormalUser = true;
     extraGroups = [ "wheel" "networkmanager" ]; # Add "wheel" for sudo access
     initialHashedPassword = "READ_MKPASSWD_OUTPUT_HERE"; # <-- This is where it goes!